etorreborre/registry/doc/applications.md

 In terms of resources management we are almost there.
 We still need to solve one issue.

-When we use `Database.new` we get back an `IO Database` which goes on top of the stack.
-This `IO Database` value can then be used by all the lifted functions in our registry, like `BookingRepository.new`.
+When we use `newDatabase` we get back an `IO Database` which goes on top of the stack.
+This `IO Database` value can then be used by all the lifted functions in our registry, like `newBookingRepository`.
 However since the `BookingRepository` is used by 3 other components every time we use it we will get a new version of the `Database`!
 Because the action `IO Database` will be executed 3 times giving us 3 accesses to the database.
 This is clearly undesirable since a `Database` component maintains a pool of connections to the database.
 This actually goes for **any** effect you run in constructor, like printing some status in the logs on startup!

 What we need is to "memoize" the creation of the database.